Fall home maintenance checklist

-To prepare your home for the deep freeze, layers of ice and drifts of snow, use this checklist to make sure you’re ready.
+To prepare your home for the deep freeze, layers of ice and drifts of snow, use this checklist to help make sure you're ready.

 Your HVAC is central to keeping your home warm during the winter.
 Face the challenges of winter with these simple furnace tips.

 - Change the air filter in your furnace and check its efficiency before the cold weather begins.
+A clogged air filter can cause your furnace to work harder than it needs to and may even lead to the furnace not functioning.

 - Stock up on several air filters for the winter, and change them every month.